Science Fiction is Technophobic

 Abigail Ecarma

-Abigail Ecarma is currently a freshman majoring in Media, Culture, and Communication.
-She is from Cebu, Philippines and enjoys reading fiction, watching films, and listening to podcasts and music.
-You’ll usually find her at a movie theater, seeing a musical on Broadway, or watching late-night talk show videos.
+Abigail Ecarma is currently a sophomore majoring in Media, Culture, and Communication.
+She enjoys watching films, reading books, and listening to podcasts and music.
+You’ll usually find her at a movie theater, seeing a musical or play on Broadway, or watching late-night talk show videos.

 Previous